lwu1822/lwu1822/README.md

 [LinkedIn](https://www.linkedin.com/in/lilywu07/)

-Thank you for reading.
+Thank you for visiting.
 Have a great day!

 <!--
 **lwu1822/lwu1822** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.